Heraldic Artists

 Fray Rafael Nieto is a priest who graduated in Theology from the Pontifical University of Salamanca.
 He studied two more years of specialization in Pastoral Theology in Madrid, focusing his final degree research on the work entitled “Image of the cross and the crucified.
 Iconological reading and pastoral use.
 Exhibition The Ages of Man.”
 Interested in everything that has to do with the use of images throughout history, he combines his work with design, painting, sculpture, drawing, photography… He specializes in religious art.
 He collaborates with the design and edition of several printed magazines and web pages in Spain, Venezuela, Peru, and Italy.
 Father Rafael is an enthusiast of heraldry, both civil and ecclesiastical.
 His training includes an Icon painting course from Chordiortes Academy.
 Madrid, and he is a Professional Master in Graphic Design and Web Animation with a Specialization in Art Direction (Cortes Academy.
 Madrid, and he is a Professional Master in Graphic Design and Web Animation with a Specialization in Art Direction (MDCE), Professional School of New Technologies,), Professional School of New Technologies, CIC, Madrid.
 His beautiful website (in Spanish) may be seen here:, Madrid.
 His beautiful website (in Spanish) may be seen here:, Madrid.
 His beautiful website (in Spanish) may be seen here: https://rafanieto.com//

-Still another Discord “contribution,” this one by the user @Gecktron, based in Brandenburg, Germany.
-Continuing example of how heraldry remains alive in younger artists developing their styles and keeping the art alive!
+Several Discord Roll of Arms Server “contributions,” these by the user @Gecktron, based in Brandenburg, Germany.
+Continuing examples of how heraldry remains alive in younger artists developing their styles and keeping the art alive!

 Gordon Napier is an artist and illustrator, based in Buckinghamshire, UK, and working in both traditional and digital media.
 He has provided artwork for book covers, games videos and other publications, mainly having fantasy, sci-fi or historical subject matter.
 He has often been commissioned for heraldic designs and medieval manuscript style borders.
 He has also studied medieval history, with an MA in crusader studies and published non-fiction on the subjects of the Knights Templar and of witchcraft.
 His illustration work can be found at dashinvaine.deviantart.com and his paintings on instagram.com/dashinvaine.